adigunhammedolalekan/autocert-cache/README.md

 ### autocert-cache
-Database backed certs cache for https://github.com/golang/crypto/tree/master/acme/autocert.
+Database backed certs cache for `autocert` https://github.com/golang/crypto/tree/master/acme/autocert.
 This package implements `autocert.Cache` interface to provide a database backed cache.
 It works well when app is deployed in a container and you want LetsEncrypt certificates to be around while you deploy your apps steadily.

 ## Usage